The Ultimate Whistler Festivals Guide

 Sports: Arc’teryx Climbing Academy

-A four-day festival held in Squamish, (exact dates TBA) encompassing all things climbing.
+A four-day festival held in Squamish, (August 22th-25th, 2019) encompassing all things climbing.
 Take a climbing clinic during the day and carry on the climbing vibe well into the evening, with different speakers, photography and music.
 Created by a backyard brand and keeping things to its roots with routes, Arc’teryx knows how to through an outdoor-inspired festival.

 Food: Canadian National BBQ Championships